dee-kap/deekap/content/blog/2023-09-06-fastapi-with-docker/index.md

 ---
 title: "Run FastAPI inside a docker container"
-date: '2023-09-06T01:36:00.232Z'
+date: "2023-09-06T01:36:00.232Z"
-tags : [
-    "Python",
+featured_image: "python.png"
-    "FastAPI",
+tags: ["Python", "FastAPI", "Docker"]
-    "Docker"
-    ]
 ---

 As someone who uses Docker for every project, I wanted to setup a dev environment for FastAPI.
 These are the steps I followed to dockerize my FastAPI Hello World.

 ## Sample API